VarunBabbar/SPLIT-ICML/resplit/README.md

 This code creates approximate *Rashomon sets* of decision trees using the RESPLIT algorithm.
 The Rashomon set is the set of all almost-optimal models.
 This code is able to enumerate the Rashomon set for sparse decision trees.
 In other words, instead of returning a single optimal decision tree, it returns a set of decision trees with an objective (misclassification loss with a penalty on the number of leaves) below a pre-defined threshold.

-The code largely builds on the TREEFARMS and GOSDT codebases.
+The code largely builds on the TREEFARMS codebase.
 To learn more about TreeFARMS, please read the [research paper](https://arxiv.org/abs/2209.08040) (published at NeurIPS'22).
-To learn about GOSDT, please read the [research paper](https://arxiv.org/pdf/2006.08690)) (published at ICML'20)

 Given the Rashomon set enumerated by this code, an interactive tool [TimberTrek](https://github.com/poloclub/timbertrek) can be used to visualize and explore this set of trees.

-To make TreeFARMS run faster, please use the options to limit the depth of the tree, and increase the regularization parameter above 0.02.
+To make TreeFARMS run faster, please use the options to limit the depth of the tree, and increase the regularization parameter above 0.01.
 If you run the algorithm without a depth constraint or set the regularization too small, it will run more slowly.

 TreeFARMS builds on a number of innovations for scalable construction of optimal tree-based classifiers: Scalable Bayesian Rule Lists[[8](#related-work)], CORELS[[2](#related-work)], OSDT[[4](#related-work)], and, most closely, GOSDT[[5](#related-work)].